Do I need to read music to join a SMG class?

 Can my daughter/son/baby come along with me?

 Scots Music Group classes are currently for adults aged 18 and over, and we do not permit family members or friends to attend, both out of courtesy to your fellow students and the fact that our insurance covers only registered students and members of SMG.
 The Edinburgh Youth Gaitherin runs workshops for young people aged 9-18.
+Family members are welcome however at end-of-term events such as stramashes and student concerts.

 Where can I meet other musicians?